 Did you know?
 The term zoonosis applies to diseases including bacteria, viruses and parasites that can be passed from pets to people.
-Good hygiene is the most effective way to prevent the spread of illness between your family and your pets.
-Thorough hand washing with soap and water after handling your pet or cleaning your pet’s habitat is essential.
+Good hygiene is the most effective way to prevent the spread of illness between your pets and your family.
+Thorough hand washing with soap and water after handling your pet, or cleaning your pet habitats, is essential.

 Step 1Zoonosis Basics